VargaJoe/sensenet-index-tools/README.md

 # SenseNet Index Maintenance Suite

 A comprehensive toolkit for managing and maintaining SenseNet Lucene.NET indexes.
-This suite includes tools for managing the LastActivityId value in SenseNet indexes, validating index integrity, and checking content synchronization between the database and index.
+This suite currently includes tools for managing the LastActivityId value in SenseNet indexes, with plans to expand with more index maintenance capabilities.

-## Recent Updates

-**May 2025**: Fixed a critical issue in the `check-subtree` command that was incorrectly reporting content items as missing from the index.
-The key fix was updating the field names from "NodeId" to "Id" and "VersionId" to "Version_" to match SenseNet's actual index structure.
-See [INDEX_CHECKER_FIX.md](INDEX_CHECKER_FIX.md) for details.

 ## Repository